carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

 of the ``add`` method.

 These two operations, ``add`` and ``emit``, together constitute the layer
-concept: A layer is a way to wrap a portion of a compiler pipeline (in this case the "opt" phase of an LLVM compiler) whose API is is opaque to ORC in an interface that allows ORC to invoke it when needed.
+concept: A layer is a way to wrap a part of a compiler pipeline (in this case the "opt" phase of an LLVM compiler) whose API is opaque to ORC with an interface that ORC can call as needed.
 The add method takes an module in some input program representation (in this case an LLVM IR module) and stores it in the target JITDylib, arranging for it to be passed back to the Layer's emit method when any symbol defined by that module is requested.
 Layers